Jcreye75/Election_analysis/README.md

 - Raymon Anthony Doane: 3.1% (11,606)

 ## Election-Audit Summary:
-In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
-Give at least two examples of how this script can be modified to be used for other elections.
+As business proposal.
+This Python script can be modified as follows in order to be use on any election:
+1. Between lines 8 and 11, it is obtained the